Xenogil/App_ACENSI/README.md

 # App_ACENSI
 ## Overview
-This project is a financial data integration web application developed during my internship at Asensi.
+This project is a financial data integration web application developed during my internship at Acensi.
 The application is designed to efficiently integrate financial data into a risk analysis platform, providing users with the ability to consult and analyze data for risk management purposes.

 ## Key Features
 -Data Integration: Automatically handles the massive integration of financial data into a central database.